fwuermseher/evobandits-demo/README.md

 # evobandits-demo

-Application example for [EvoBandits](https://github.com/EvoBandits/EvoBandits), demonstrating the use of the Genetic Multi-Armend Bandits algorithm (GMAB) for tuning a genetic algorithm.
+Application example for [EvoBandits](https://github.com/EvoBandits/EvoBandits), demonstrating the use of the Genetic Multi-Armed Bandits algorithm (GMAB) for tuning a genetic algorithm.

 ## Installation